DeathWrench/BorderlessFullScreen/README.md

 # Borderless Full Screen
 - Game must be set to windowed mode for this to work properly.
-The mod will do this for you.
+#### 1.0.1: The mod will do this for you.
+#### 2.0.0: Mod doesn't do this anymore to maintain compatibility with other games that can also utilize BepInEx

+# 2.0.0
+No longer use Autohotkey.Interop dependency

+# Old Description for version 1.0.1
 # Uses [AutoHotkey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop) to execute the following AutoHotkey script into the game through BepInEx.

 ``procName := "UnityWndClass"``\